ViKiNG: Vision-Based Kilometer-Scale Navigation with Geographic Hints: Introduction

 \section{Introduction}

-Robotic navigation has conventionally been approached as geometric mapping and planning, where the robot constructs a model of the environment and then plans a path through this model.
-End-to-end learning-based methods offer an alternative approach, where the robot learns from experience how to correlate observations with inferences about traversability, without full geometric reconstruction~\citep{zhu2016targetdriven, chen2015deepdriving, kahn2018gcg}.
+Robotic navigation has conventionally been approached as a geometric problem, where the robot constructs a 3D model of the environment and then plans a path through this model.
+End-to-end learning-based methods offer an alternative approach, where the robot learns to correlate observations with traversability information directly from experience, without full geometric reconstruction~\citep{zhu2016targetdriven, chen2015deepdriving, kahn2018gcg}.
 This can be advantageous because, in many cases, geometry alone is neither necessary nor sufficient to traverse an environment, and a learning-based method can acquire patterns that are more directly indicative of traversability, for example by learning that tall grass is traversable~\citep{kahn2020badgr} while seemingly traversable muddy soil should be avoided.
 More generally, such methods can learn about common patterns in their environment, such as that houses tend to be rectangular, or that fences tend to be straight.
 These patterns can lead to common-sense inferences about which path should be taken through an unknown environment even before that environment has been fully mapped out~\citep{narasimhan2020scene}.

 However, dispensing with geometry entirely may also be undesirable: the spatial organization of the world provides regularities that become important for a robot that needs to traverse large distances to reach its goal.
 In fact, when humans navigate new environments, they make use of both geographic knowledge, obtained from overhead maps or other cues, and learned patterns~\citep{wiener2009taxonomy}.
 But in contrast to SLAM, humans don't require maps or auxiliary signals to be very accurate: a person can navigate a neighborhood using a schematic that roughly indicates streets and houses, and reach a house marked on it.
 Humans do not try to accurately reconstruct geometric maps, but use approximate ``mental maps'' that relate landmarks to each other topologically~\citep{Foo2005humans}.
 Our goal is to devise learning-enabled methods that similarly make use of geographic \emph{hints}, which could take the form of GPS, roadmaps, or satellite imagery, without requiring these signals to be perfect.